 Community and Campus Life Forum

-From March 23-25, Harvard's forum, Leading with Community, will bring the community together to foster a campus culture rooted in the University Values.
+From March 23–25, Harvard's forum, Leading with Community, brought the community together to foster a campus culture rooted in the University Values.

 Harvard students speak on a panel about bridging divides.